ajeygore/ajeygore.github.com/about.md

 - people without skin flesh in the game that want a say.
 - people who cause drama.
 - people who don't study and iterate but want to be treated as if they do.
+- people who try to pull emotional levers to get their way, rather than using logic and practicality.

+---